HackED-2025/IngredientSafe-ios/README.md

 # Grocery Product Scanning iOS App

-This iOS app helps users scan grocery products in real-time using their iPhone camera.
-The app provides a summary of ingredients, nutrition facts, and potential dietary risks based on user preferences.
-It utilizes OCR for text recognition and integrates with external APIs to fetch detailed product information.
+This iOS app helps users with dietary restrictions/preferences quickly get a health score using a camera scan form their phone.
+Users can quickly find out about complicated harmful ingredients.
+For instance, paprika is a spice that has the potential to be gluten contaminated, but those with Celiacs Diease may be completely unaware since it is not listed as a form of wheat, barley, or rye.

 ## Features